abhaynayar/obsidian/notes/pwn.md

 - Towards the end of an elf file is a section used as heap and `brk` is used to extend it.
 - When malloc-ing a lot of stuff, if the pages of allocation change it means a new heap is created (?).

+### Fuzzing

+- To get source from apt `apt-get source binutils`
+- To build binutils `CC=afl-gcc ./configure` then `make`

+### ARM exploitation

+- ARM mode has 4 byte instruction alignment.
+    – Can’t jump in the middle of instructions.
+- THUMB mode has 2 byte instruction alignment.
+    – When ROPing there’s usually more THUMB gadgets that will be of use due to the 2 byte alignment.
+- Because of 2 & 4 byte instruction alignment, the lowest bit of the program counter (eg r15) will never be set.
+- This bit is re-purposed to tell the processor if we are in THUMB mode or ARM mode.

+Sources:

+- RPISEC MBE

+### Windows Exploitation

+- The executable format on Windows is .EXE instead of Linux ELF’s
+- Libraries are .DLL, like Linux .so (eg: MSVCRT.dll is like libc)
+- If you’re going to get rolling on Windows, try to pick up skills debugging with WinDbg **EARLY**.
+- Raw syscalls are virtually never seen in native windows applications or libraries.
+- So instead of using syscalls,  an exploit will almost always use existing imported functions.
+- ntdll.dll – the 'Native API' wraps all the syscalls for the given version of Windows, is pretty low level stuff (the only process that must be loaded).
+- kernel32.dll – the 'Win32 API' more familiar high level stuff OpenFile(), ReadFile(), CreateProcess(), LoadLibrary(), GetProcAddress().

+Sources:

+- RPISEC MBE

 ### Tools

+radare2

+- Search for a string: `/ string_content`
+- Seek: `s 0xdeadbeef`
+- Print in hex: `px`
+- Change to write mode: `oo+`
+- Write bytes: `w hello, world`

 GDB

+- To change register values `set $sp += 4`
 - To search for string in memory `gef> grep asdf`
 - https://sourceware.org/gdb/onlinedocs/gdb/Hooks.html
 - To calculate stuff inside gdb `p 1+2`